 Both proportional timers needs an input between 0 and 100 to act correctly.
-If you use these timer for throttle a virtual mixer is needed as input.
+If you use these timer for throttle a virtual mixer must be used as the input to scale -100 to 100 values to 0 to 100

 The 'permanent' timers are similar to an odometer and have their values saved in the model.ini file.
 They will maintain their previous value when powering up the transmitter.
-You can set the timer by using the 'Set to' button and reset by pressing the 'Reset' button.
+You can set the timer by using the set to button and resetting by pressing ENT.

-8.4 Telemetry config (Std & Adv GUI)
+8.4 Telemetry config (Standard & Advanced GUI)

 The telemetry configuration page allows specifying alarms when specific telemetry events occur.
+This page is accessed from the main menu via Model menu followed by Telemetry.

 - Telemetry: Specify the telemetry input to use for alarm control.
-This can be a temperature probe, voltage probe, or RPM probe. - Equality: Can be '>=' or '<=' indicating whether a value above or below the target causes an alarm. - Target: The target value for the alarm.
+This can be a temperature probe, voltage probe, or RPM probe. - Telemetry config 1 < None > <>=>< ---- > 2 < None > <>=>< ---- > 3 < None > <>=>< ---- > 4 < None > <>=>< ---- > - Equality: Can be '>=' or '<=' indicating whether a value above or below the target causes an alarm. - Target: The target value for the alarm.

-8.5 Trims and Virtual Inputs (Adv GUI)
+8.5 Trims and Virtual Inputs (Advanced GUI)

 The trim page allows assigning the trim buttons and trim step, as well as configuring buttons to work as virtual inputs.
+It is accessed from the main menu via 'Model menu' followed by 'Trims'.